mikehenken/quality-services-now/docs/deployment/CLOUDFLARE_DEPLOYMENT.md

 2. **Connect GitHub**
    - Click **"Connect to Git"**
    - Authorize Cloudflare to access your GitHub account
-   - Select the `kds-pressure-washing` repository
+   - Select the `quality-services-now` repository

 3. **Configure Build Settings**